GodzikLab/Embedding-Sequencer/README.md

 ```

 Included Components:
-* requirements.txt - Used for setting up the virtual environment.
+* environment.yaml - Used for setting up the virtual environment.

 * HDF file(s) - Used to designate the <ins>clustering pool</ins> in use.